IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 # Privacy Considerations

 The MUD URL could contain sensitive information such as the model number and even firmware revision numbers.
-Thus the MUD URL may identify the make, model and revision of a device.
+Thus, the MUD URL may identify the make, model and revision of a device.

 {{RFC8520}} already identifies this privacy concern, and suggests use of TLS so that the HTTP requests that retrieve the MUD file do not divulge that level of detail.